What happens if cavities are left untreated?

 Judging by others' experience, you can chew very well without fillings as well as with missing teeth as long as there are a few teeth left at the front and on the sides.

 Will my sound teeth start to slant when adjacent teeth have rotted away?

 As long as the gums are healthy, this could only happen when even the roots of the missing teeth have disappeared.
 If the roots are still in their sockets, they act as firm "placeholders" preventing adjacent teeth from tilting.

 Conclusion: should I leave my cavity untreated (by a dentist)?

 As implied above, dealing with an infected tooth by yourself or in the dentist's chair is your call.
 Personally I know people who have opted for the former including myself (and only being able to speak of me personally, with no untoward but as far as I can tell only positive results).

-Should you opt for self-treatment or the dental autonomy route, a good place to start your journey is Advice on what to do when you can't or don't want to see a dentist and of course the entire Dental self healing, regeneration & regrowth of teeth and gums section.
+Should you opt for self-treatment or the dental autonomy route, a good place to start your journey is Advice on what to do when you can't or don't want to see a dentist and of course the entire Regeneration & regrowth of teeth and gums section.

 ... and for a complete summary of the best, easiest, and most efficient ways I know to stop and cure tooth decay

 after studying the subject for twelve years, click here.